Cardiac Catheterization Laboratory

 - Angiogram.
 Using catheters with the aid of imaging fluids and X-ray technology, cardiologists can determine where a blockage is located.

 - Pacemakers and defibrillators.
-These devices, which help keep the heart beating at the right pace and rhythm, are implanted in our electrophysiology or peripheral lab.
+These devices, which help keep the heart beating at the right pace and rhythm, are implanted in our cath lab.

 - Cardioversion, ablation and other procedures.